ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Examples of Processed Image

-Below shows the effects of applying brightening, rotation, zoom, and shifting to a sample image:
+Below shows the effects of applying brightening, rotation, zoom, and shifting:

 ![](./wup_assets/BrightenFake.png)